snerpton/textbox-multiple-character-limited/README.md

 Ultimately, I guess I would like to test:

-– loading the datatype displays pulls back model.value.
-I guess I need to mock this service?
-– exceeding the character limit sets model.value to undefined – any other ideas?
+ï¿½ loading the datatype displays pulls back model.value.
+I guess I need to mock this service? ï¿½ exceeding the character limit sets model.value to undefined ï¿½ any other ideas?